kellytran3k/kellytran3k.github.io/_pages/about.md

 # Personal Interests

 **genshin impact**
-let's play a gamer together some time :)
+let's play a game together some time :)

 **food**
 in my free time you'll find me watching food reviews or. sometime in the near future, i want to do an international food tour!